MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/upgrade-assistant.md

 ---
 title: Migrate from UWP to the Windows App SDK with the .NET Upgrade Assistant
-description: The [.NET Upgrade Assistant](/dotnet/core/porting/upgrade-assistant-overview) is a command-line tool that can assist with migrating a C# UWP app to a [Windows UI Library (WinUI) 3](../../winui/index.md) app that uses the Windows App SDK. ms.topic: article ms.date: 10/05/2023
+description: The [.NET Upgrade Assistant](/dotnet/core/porting/upgrade-assistant-overview) is a command-line tool that can assist with migrating a C# UWP app to a [WinUI 3](../../winui/index.md) app that uses the Windows App SDK. ms.topic: article ms.date: 10/05/2023
 keywords: Windows, App, SDK, migrate, migrating, migration, port, porting, .NET Upgrade Assistant, Upgrade, Assistant, UWP,